 Visually, this Casio watch definitely errs on the side of function over fashion.
-With its no-frills aesthetic and chunky profile, it’s a good choice for outdoorsmen and adventurers who prioritise practicality above all else.
+With its no-frills aesthetic and chunky profile, it’s a good choice for outdoorsmen and adventurers who prioritize practicality above all else.

-And, when all’s said and done, you really can’t go wrong with a price-tag like that, which makes Casio’s Analog sport watch the best budget dive watch on our list.
+And, when all’s said and done, you really can’t go wrong with a price tag like that, which makes Casio’s Analog sport watch the best budget dive watch on our list.

 Best for: watersports enthusiasts seeking a reliable and practical timekeeping accessory.